EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

       * 5.2
       * 5.3

-1. **Safety** (Feel free to include any safety regulations you come across in your research.)
+1. **Safety**
-      * 6.1
+      * 6.1 The automatic door will be ADA compliant (10).
       * 6.2
       * 6.3

 ## Requirement Criteria Specifications

-* 1.1.1 - The force for pushing or pulling open interior swinging egress doors shall not exceed 5 pounds (22 N).
-* 1.1.2 - The product does not exceed the weight of 20 pounds.
+* 1.1.1 - The product does not exceed the weight of 20 pounds.
-* 1.1.3 - The automatic door opener must be able to open a door 90 degrees from the close position
+* 1.2.1 - The automatic door opener must be able to open a door 90 degrees from the close position
+* 1.6.1 - The force for pushing or pulling open interior swinging egress doors shall not exceed 5 pounds (22 N).
+* 1.6.2 -
-* 1.1.4 -
+* 1.6.3 -

 ## Open Questions